Stremio/stremio-addons/README.md

 // respTimeout: specify response timeout
 // disableHttps: use HTTP instead of HTTPS

-stremio.setAuth(url, authKey); // Set the authentication for addons that require auth
-// URL is the URL to the central authentication server - some addons only permit certain servers
-// authKey is the authentication token (user session key) or an Add-on secret if we're authenticating from an Add-on Server

 stremio.add(URLtoAddon, { priority: 0 }); // Priority is an integer, zero is the highest priority
 // OR
 stremio.add(URLtoAddon);